mckiernantim/introductory-web-3/README.md

 # Introductory Crypto
 Over the past decade the field of crypto currency has exploded in popularity.
-Backed by a tecnology called 'blockchains' crypto technologies have emerged as a major disruptor to many tech sectors.
+Backed by a tecnology called 'blockchains' crypto technologies have emerged as a new player and a possible major disruptor to many tech sectors.
 While originally designed for creating currency, blockchains have evolved and are now being used to power applications in a 'decentralized' network.
 The term Web 3 refers to a new phase of the internet focused on peer-to-peer networks with no central authority all secyred by powerful cryptography.

 ## Some History Of The Web
 The history of the web can be broken down into three phases.